 Walhalla, SC

-Issaqueena Falls is a short hike from Stumphouse Tunnel through a covered bridge to an observation deck for viewing a lower area of the falls.
+Issaqueena Falls is a short hike from Stumphouse Tunnel, through a covered bridge to an observation deck.

-There is a path that continued past the observation deck, but parents should be aware that it isn’t a maintained trail and poses safety concerns.
-There have been several deaths and many accidents at this waterfall so be careful and aware of your surroundings even on the marked trails.
+There is a path that continues past the observation deck, but parents should be aware that it’s not a maintained trail and could be dangerous.
+There have been several deaths and many accidents at this waterfall, so be careful and be aware of your surroundings, even on the marked trails.

 Horseshoe Falls – Musgrove Mill State Historic Site